 Research Summary: Bioresource sciences with an emphasis on plant-microbe interactions using the tools of molecular biology, biochemistry, and microbiology.
 The main areas of research in my lab are in remediation of environmental pollutants using plants and associated microbes, beneficial plant-microbe interactions with an emphasis on nitrogen fixation in non-legumes, and bioenergy/biochemical production using novel endophytic yeasts.
-We have current grants from AFRI/USDA (N fixation in poplar for biofuels), NIFA/USDA (N fixation for crop plants and forest trees), and NIH/SBIR (phytoremediation of TCE and PAHs).
+We have current grants from AFRI/USDA (N fixation in poplar for biofuels) and from the NIFA/USDA (N fixation for crop plants and forest trees).

 Copyright © 2003-2014 Molecular & Cellular Biology Program, University of Washington

 Fred Hutchison Cancer Research Center | University of Washington